aman24-in/Bluetooth-controlled-LED-matrix-scrolling-text/README.md

 Read comment in programs carefully.
 Library **MD_Parola** and **MD_MAX72XX** is used.
-HC-05 bluetooth module s used in this project but it will work fine with HC-06 too.
+HC-05 bluetooth module is used in this project but it will work fine with HC-06 too.